 - roasted carrots with tarragon pesto

-Zucchini Noodle Breakfast Bowl
+Whole30 Zucchini Noodle Breakfast Bowl

 - Chop ends off of zucchini and send them through the spiralizer; once potatoes are cooked, set them aside then add the zucchini noodles to the skillet and cook until they're warmed, 2-3 minutes.
 You don't want to cook them too long or else they'll get mushy, so keep an eye on them.

-- To make the avocado cream, place avocado, garlic, 2 tbsp olive oil, and water into a blender or food processor and pulse.
+- To make the avocado cream, place avocado, garlic, 2 tablespoon olive oil, and water into a blender or food processor and pulse.
 You may need to add a bit more olive oil to get everything going.

 - Pour avocado cream overtop zucchini noodles and stir; place cooked potatoes on top of zucchini noodles.